-- E. EPA's whole chemical risk determinations for PCE, NMP, MC and TCE lack clarity, principles, and criteria demonstrating the arbitrary nature of the whole chemical approach. - 1.
-EPA has provided no principles or criteria by which it will determine when to take a whole chemical approach in TSCA risk determinations.
+E. EPA's whole chemical risk determination for CT lacks clarity, principles, and criteria demonstrating the arbitrary nature of the whole chemical approach.

+1. EPA has provided no principles or criteria by which it will determine when to take a whole chemical approach in TSCA risk determinations.

-In its June 30, 2021 announcement of its plan to use a whole chemical approach in revisions to some of its risk evaluations, EPA declared that it "will continue to assess and analyze each condition of use, but then the agency plans to make the determination of unreasonable risk just once for the whole chemical when it is clear the majority of the conditions of use warrant one determination."
-In the FR notices and proposed revisions to the risk determinations for PCE, NMP, MC and TCE, the Agency confirmed that it was not re-assessing these chemical substances under their COUs and not changing EPA's risk characterizations in Section 4 of their 2020 risk evaluations.
-It was simply changing their "condition of use based" risk determinations to whole chemical determinations.
+In its June 30, 2021 announcement of its plan to use a whole chemical approach in revisions to some of its risk evaluations, EPA declared that it "will continue to assess and analyze each condition of use, but then the agency plans to make the determination of unreasonable risk just once for the whole chemical when it is clear the majority of the conditions of use warrant one determination."54 In the FR notice and proposed revision to the risk determination for CT, the Agency confirmed that it was not re-assessing the chemical substance under its COUs and not changing EPA's risk characterizations in Section 4 of its 2020 risk evaluation.
+It was simply changing the "condition of use based" risk determination to a whole chemical determination.
 The reasons for this change, however, are not transparent.

 EPA has not identified any threshold principles or criteria by which it will decide whether to take a whole chemical approach in a risk determination.
 EPA appears to give itself unbridled flexibility to decide when to apply a whole chemical approach and when not.
-It merely states it will make "surgical" decisions on a "case by case" basis.
+It merely states it will make "surgical" decisions on a "case by case" basis.55